Pope, Anglican, Presbyterian leaders denounce anti-gay laws

 South Sudan is one of 67 countries that criminalizes homosexuality, 11 of them with the death penalty.
 LGBTQ advocates say even where such laws are not applied, they contribute to a climate of harassment, discrimination and violence.

+“If he (Pope Francis) is coming here and he tells us that marriage of the same sex, homosexuality, is legal, we will say no,” Michael Makuei Lueth, South Sudan’s information minister, said after the pope’s AP interview and ahead of his visit.

-Francis referred his Jan.
+On Sunday, Francis referred to his Jan.
 24 comments to the AP and repeated that such laws are “unjust.”
 He also repeated previous comments that parents should never throw their gay children out of the house.

 “To condemn someone like this is a sin,” he said.
 “Criminalizing people with homosexual tendencies is an injustice.”